Examples for the standard conjecture of Hodge type: Main result and consequences

 \section{Main result and consequences}

 In this section, we state the main result of the paper, \Cref{main_result}.
 Then we explain how to deduce \Cref{thm_intro} announced in the introduction from it.
-The proof of \Cref{main_result} is given in \Cref{main_proof}.\\ We fix a prime number $p$. \begin{theorem} Let $Q$ be a imaginary quadratic number field in which $p$ is inert.
-Then for each totally real field $R$ of even degree $g$ satisfying \begin{enumerate} \item $p$ is inert in $R$, \item If $\tilde R$ is a Galois closure of $R$, then $\Gal(\tilde R/\bQ) = S_g$, \item There is an embedding of fields $Q_p = Q \otimes_{\bQ} \Qp \hookrightarrow R_p = R \otimes_{\bQ} \Qp$, \end{enumerate} we have that there exists a simple abelian variety $A$ over $\overline{\bF}_p$ such that $\End^0(A)= Q \cdot R$, that satisfies the standard conjecture of Hodge type.
-Moreover, there is a Tate class in $A$ that cannot be the class of the reduction of an algebraic cycle of a CM integral model of $A$, nor a Lefschetz class. \end{theorem}
+The proof of \Cref{main_result} is given in \Cref{main_proof}.\\ We fix a prime number $p$. \begin{theorem} Let $Q$ be an imaginary quadratic number field in which $p$ is inert.
+Then for each totally real field $R$ of even degree $g$ satisfying \begin{enumerate} \item $p$ is inert in $R$, \item If $\tilde R$ is a Galois closure of $R$, then $\Gal(\tilde R/\bQ) = S_g$, \item There is an embedding of fields $Q_p = Q \otimes_{\bQ} \Qp \hookrightarrow R_p = R \otimes_{\bQ} \Qp$, \end{enumerate} there exists a simple abelian variety $A$ over $\overline{\bF}_p$ such that: \begin{itemize} \item $A$ satisfies the standard conjecture of Hodge type, \item $A \times E$ satisfies the standard conjecture of Hodge type, where $E$ is a supersingular elliptic curve, \item $\End^0(A)= Q \cdot R$, \item there is a Tate class on $A$ that cannot be the reduction of an algebraic class on a CM integral model of $A$, nor a Lefschetz class. \end{itemize} \end{theorem}

 The proof will be given in \Cref{main_proof}.

 \begin{proposition} Let $Q$ be an imaginary quadratic field, in which $p$ is irreducible and $g\geqslant 4$ be an even integer.
 Then there exists infinitely many fields $R$ of degree $g$ satisfying the assumptions of \Cref{main_result}. \end{proposition} \begin{proof} This is a classical consequence of the approximation theorem.
 Let us choose an unramified extension of $Q_p$ of degree $g/2$, that we call $R_p$.
 Let $P_p$ be the minimal polynomial of any primitive element of $R_p$ over $\Qp$. \\ Let $\ell, \ell' > g$ be distinct prime numbers.
 We can consider unitary polynomials of degree $g$, $P_\ell$ and $P_{\ell'}$ such that $P_\ell$ is irreducible over $\bF_\ell$ and $P_{\ell'}$ has exactly $g-2$ distinct roots in $\bF_{\ell'}$. \\ We can also consider a unitary real polynomial $P_\bR$ of degree $g$ having exactly $g$ distinct real roots. \\ The approximation theorem gives a unitary polynomial $P$ of degree $g$ which is a good approximation of the polynomials constructed previously at $p$, $\ell$, $\ell'$ and at infinity.
 Let $R$ be a rupture field of $P$, it satisfies conditions $1$ and $3$ because of the $p$-adic conditions.
 It satisfies condition $2$ because the Galois group of its normal closure is a subgroup of $S_g$ that contains a $g$-cycle because of the $\ell$-adic condition, and a $2$-cycle because of the $\ell'$-adic condition.
 And these two cycles generate $S_g$.
 The field $R$ is totally real because $P$ is split over $\bR$ by the condition at infinity. \end{proof}